 VCHIP is providing third-party evaluation for the Vermont Department of Health’s Vermont State Implementation Grant for Improving Services for Children and Youth with Autism Spectrum Disorders (ASD) and other Developmental Disabilities (DD), through a three-year grant from the Health Resources and Services Administration, Maternal and Child Health Bureau.

 - Partnerships are demonstrated between professionals and families of children and youth with ASD/DD in the project and in all aspects of the system of care.

 - Children with ASD and other DDs have access to a high quality medical home and access to adequate health insurance and financing of services.

 - Expanded early and continuous screening for ASD/DD by medical homes, leading to more timely evaluation, diagnosis, and appropriate treatment.

 - Community-based services are organized for easy use by families.

 - Transition to adult health care, work, and independence is successful.

 Findings of the ASD Evaluation

-- 100% of parents indicated that their child was receiving early intervention services and 90% of parents indicated that the adequacy of early intervention services is very adequate or somewhat adequate
+- 100% of the respondents indicated that the adequacy of early intervention services for children under 3 is very adequate or somewhat adequate.

 - Most of the participants indicated that both medical and community based services are family-centered and culturally competent.